sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Enable SAP BTP authentication
-You need to enable SAP BTP authentication since you want to use SAP BTP destinations.
+You need to enable SAP BTP authentication because you want to use SAP BTP destinations, and users need to be authenticated to use them.

+SAP BTP destinations are connections to backend services – specifying the location of a backend and how the user will be authenticated – that can be used by the services within SAP BTP, including SAP Build Apps.

 1. Go to the **Auth** tab.